sumwillrodt/duly-noted/README.md

 Create an application that can be used to write and save notes.
 This application will use an Express.js back end and will save and retrieve note data from a JSON file.

 ##Installation
 Download the [repository] from Github.
-Install nm
+Initiate npm.
+Install Express.js.

 ##Usage
 Write and save notes to organize my thoughts and keep track of tasks.